Byron Buxton Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.
+- The 7.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in MLB.

-- The Guardians' 3.91 team ERA ranks 12th among all MLB pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks 11th among all MLB pitching staffs.

-- Guardians pitchers combine to give up 32 home runs (one per game), the 10th-fewest in baseball.
+- Guardians pitchers combine to rank 11th in baseball in home runs given up (34 total, one per game).

-- The Guardians will send Allen (1-1) out to make his third start of the season.
+- The Guardians will send Quantrill (1-2) to make his seventh start of the season.
+He is 1-2 with a 4.73 ERA and 17 strikeouts through 32 1/3 innings pitched.

-- In his last time out on Sunday, the left-hander threw five innings against the Boston Red Sox, giving up two earned runs while surrendering four hits.
+- His last appearance was on Monday against the New York Yankees, when the right-hander went 7 1/3 innings, surrendering two earned runs while giving up six hits.

+- The 28-year-old has an ERA of 4.73, with 4.7 strikeouts per nine innings, in six games this season.
+Opponents are hitting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.